This article should answer:

 Start rules with a short bold title

-If your document wasn’t based on a template, you can still import it if it uses proper outline levels (e.g. Heading styles).
+If your document wasn’t based on a LawVu Draft sample (see previous option), you can still import it if it uses proper outline levels (e.g. Heading styles).
 Higher levels become groups; the lowest level becomes individual requirements.
+To preserve ordering, consider adding numbering (e.g. 01, 02, 03).

-Adding Rules and Elements
+Adding rules and elements

 Within a category, you can add different types of elements:

-Insight: Provides background context for the LLM
+Insight: Provides background context to help the LLM better understand your content.

 A requirement defines what should be checked in a document.